andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 # From Full-Stack Overload to Streamlined Simplicity - My Journey to a Static Site

 I'm excited to be diving into the world of blogging with my first post, and I've decided to share my thoughts on my website, or rather my second website and why I decided to move away from the old one.
-I hope you'll find my perspective informative and engaging.
+I hope you'll find my content informative and engaging.

 ## What Led Me to Abandon My First Website

 Since starting my career in tech, I've been fascinated by system design - specifically, what goes into creating scalable, maintainable, and efficient applications.
 I'm particularly interested in building apps that adhere to the [12-factor app](https://12factor.net) principles, as I believe they offer a solid framework for developing high-quality software.

 In late 2019, I already had some coding experience under my belt from my time at IBM, where I had deployed a few apps.
-However, I was eager to expand my knowledge and delve into the world of DNS, environments, Docker, caching, API integrations and more.
-I knew this might seem like overkill for a web portfolio, but I relished the challenge as an opportunity to learn and grow.
+However, I was eager to expand my knowledge and delve into the world of DNS, environments, Docker, caching and more.
+So I decided to create a web protfolio and incorporate these technlogies, I knew this might seem like overkill for portfolio, but I relished the challenge as an opportunity to learn.

 I began the project by implementing a strategy to decouple the backend and frontend components into separate applications, with various services.
-The final design would result in a small-system diagram that looks something like this:
+The final design would result in a system diagram that looks something like this:

 <Image
   src="/images/oldsitearchitecture.jpg"